Campaspe Water Reclamation Scheme

 In November 2002, Earth Tech Pty Ltd was contracted by Coliban Water to design, build, finance and operate wastewater facilities for the townships of Rochester and Echuca for a period of 25 years.
 The facility will return to the State at the end of the contract.

-Coliban Water will retain key customer interface functions of billing, accounts and customer complaints.
-They will also continue to consult and liaise with the broader community in respect of wastewater treatment services in the Echuca and Rochester area.
+Coliban Water will continue to consult and liaise with the broader community in respect of wastewater treatment services in the Echuca and Rochester area.

 The facility was officially opened in May 2005.